AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Inlet Orifice and Outlet Slot Design
 ========================================
+[I believe these calculations can go above the pipe size calculations.
+I believe the orifice area is set by the backwash fluidization of the next covered orifice constraint.
+And I think that constraint is minimal because the orifices end up being very close together. ]

 *come back to this once Juan and Bayron have results from their test of how much fabrication matters.*